MicroEJ/docs/PlatformDeveloperGuide/uiMicroui.rst

 Transparency
 ============

 MicroUI provides several policies to use the transparency.
-These policies depend on several factors, including the kind of drawing and the LCD pixel rendering format.
+These policies depend on several factors, including the kind of drawing and the display pixel rendering format.
 The main concept is that MicroUI does not allow you to draw something with a transparency level different from 255 (fully opaque).
 There are two exceptions: the images and the fonts.

 Images
 ------

-Drawing an image (a pre-generated image or an image decoded at runtime) which contains some transparency levels does not depend on the LCD pixel rendering format.
+Drawing an image (a pre-generated image or an image decoded at runtime) which contains some transparency levels does not depend on the display pixel rendering format.
 During the image drawing, each pixel is converted into 32 bits by pixel format.

 This pixel format contains 8 bits to store the transparency level (alpha).
-This byte is used to merge the foreground pixel (image transparent pixel) with the background pixel (LCD buffer opaque pixel).
+This byte is used to merge the foreground pixel (image transparent pixel) with the background pixel (display buffer opaque pixel).
 The formula to obtain the pixel is:

 .. math::